 It will require some careful budgeting on your part.
 In many ways, saving up is a simple concept that is difficult to execute.
 Start by drawing up a list of your monthly expenses, and identifying the areas where you can cut back.

-The good news for first time buyers is that banks are increasingly approving home loans with lower deposits and also increasingly with no deposit required.
+The good news for first-time buyers is that banks are increasingly approving home loans with lower deposits and also increasingly with no deposit required, with some banks even willing to finance the property transfer and bond registration costs.

 Focus on your credit record